imjasonh/seccomp-policy/README.md

 audit-pod-wczbg   0/1     Completed   0          9s
 ```

-...and a Pod that uses the `violation` policy:
+...and a Pod that uses the `violation` policy; this should fail:

 ```
 $ kubectl create -f pods/violation-pod.yaml